kabiwabi/worldWiseAI/README.md

 # WorldWiseAI: Measuring Cultural Alignment in Large Language Models

 ## Overview

 WorldWiseAI is a rigorous framework for evaluating **cultural alignment in Large Language Models (LLMs)** using Hofstede's cultural dimensions as an analytical scaffold.
-Instead of prompting LLMs with survey-style Likert questions (which produces shallow or unreliable results), WorldWiseAI uses **semantic inference** to analyze *how* an LLM reasons in ethically or culturally charged scenarios.
+Rather than prompting LLMs with survey-style Likert questions (which produces shallow or unreliable results), WorldWiseAI employs **semantic inference** to analyze *how* an LLM reasons in ethically or culturally charged scenarios.

 This approach produces:
-- A **semantic Hofstede-like cultural profile** for each LLM response
+- **Semantic Hofstede-like cultural profiles** for each LLM response
-- **Overall cultural alignment** scores (how closely a persona matches a target culture)
+- **Overall cultural alignment scores** (how closely a persona matches a target culture)
-- **Dimension-level alignment** (which Hofstede dimensions influence that alignment)
+- **Dimension-level alignment** (which Hofstede dimensions influence alignment)
 - **Baseline cultural bias** (which culture an unprompted model resembles)
 - **Cultural shift magnitude** (how strongly a cultural persona influences model reasoning)